ibmdb/node-ibm_db/README.md

 An asynchronous/synchronous interface for node.js to IBM DB2 and IBM Informix.

-**Supported Platforms** - Windows64, MacOS64, Linuxx64, Linuxia32, Linux on z and Linux on Power PC.
+**Supported Platforms** - Windows64, MacOS64, Linuxx64, Linuxia32, AIX, Linux on z and Linux on Power PC.

 install
 --------